The most famous rock star vegetarians - and why they gave up meat

 It's World Vegetarian Day, so to celebrate, take a look at some of the most high profile veggies and vegans in rock - and why they made the decision to give up meat and animal products.

 Probably the world’s most high-profile vegetarian celebrity, the former Beatle gave up meat in the mid-1970s.
-He explained in 2008: "Many years ago, I was fishing, and as I was reeling in the poor fish, I realized, ‘I am killing him — all for the passing pleasure it brings me'."
-Paul and wife Linda McCartney became passionate campaigners for the vegetarian lifestylw, with Linda launching a hugely-successful veggie food range and the musician and his daughters Stella and Mary introducing the "Meat-Free Monday" campaign in 2009.
+He explained in 2008: "Many years ago, I was fishing, and as I was reeling in the poor fish, I realised, ‘I am killing him — all for the passing pleasure it brings me'."
+Paul and wife Linda McCartney became passionate campaigners for the vegetarian lifestyle, with Linda launching a hugely-successful veggie food range and the musician and his daughters Stella and Mary introducing the "Meat-Free Monday" campaign in 2009.

 Second only to Macca as the most famous rock star veggie - former Smiths frontman wrote the anthemic Meat Is Murder, which turned a lot of people into vegetarians.
 “The truth is, vegans are actually superior beings,” he claimed in 2018.
 “I refuse to eat anything that had a mother, that’s obvious.”
 He only went fully vegan in 2015.